opacaud/42_get_next_line/README.md

 # 42_Get_next_line

-Reading one line at a time from a file descriptor.
+Always reading one line, but one at a time, from a file descriptor, giving a BUFFER_SIZE that you determine in the command line through the flag: -D BUFFER_SIZE=32.